markcwm/openb3d.docs/README.md

 ## What's In The Folders?

 * archives - from the code archives
-* audio - 3d sound examples for audio3d.mod
+* audio3d - 3d sound with audio3d.mod
 * blitz3d - from Blitz3D help
 * docs - commands documentation
 * extended - extra features not in Blitz3D